supermario4720/Onslaught/README.md

 ## How to start / 起動方法　（macOS）
-The game can be played by clicking on the executable file, located inside the macos_build folder.
+The game can be played by clicking on the executable file, located inside the Onslaught_mac folder.
 The folder containing the executable must also contain the resources folder.

 ** If the game does not react to keyboard inputs, you must give permission for input monitoring for the Onslaught executable.
 Steps :